CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

     ![](./media/indirectmode-3.png "")

 ### Task 2: Monitor with Data Controller Dashboard

-Now that you are connected to an Azure Arc data controller, let us view the dashboards for the data controller and any SQL managed instances or PostgreSQL Hyperscale server group resources that you have.
+Now that you are connected to an Azure Arc data controller, let us view the dashboards for the data controller and any SQL-managed instances or PostgreSQL Hyperscale server group resources that you have.

 1. In the **Connections** panel, under **AZURE ARC CONTROLLERS**, right-click on the **arcdc-indirect** data controller and select **Manage**.